cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 In an RDFS profile definition, an abstract class can serve one of two valid
 roles:

-- **An external reference** — the class is included in the profile not because instances of it will be fully described within the data exchange, but because other classes need to reference instances of it that exist outside the scope of the exchange.
+- **An external reference**: the class is included in the profile not because instances of it will be fully described within the data exchange, but because other classes need to reference instances of it that exist outside the scope of the exchange.
 The class acts as a typed pointer to an external resource.
-  For this role, the class should have **no fields defined** — fields would never be populated in practice and their presence is misleading.
+  For this role, the class should have **no fields defined**, since fields would never be populated in practice and their presence is misleading.
-- **A parent class to be specialized** — the class exists to be subclassed by one or more concrete child classes that inherit its structure.
-For this role, having fields is appropriate, but the class itself must not be directly instantiable — it must remain abstract.
+- **A parent class to be specialized**: the class exists to be subclassed by one or more concrete child classes that inherit its structure.
+For this role, having fields is appropriate, but the class itself must not be directly instantiable and must remain abstract.

-`Asset` is currently abstract with fields defined — it cannot serve as a clean external reference (because it has fields) and it cannot serve as a parent class to be specialized (because it has no concrete child classes in the profile).
+`Asset` is currently abstract with fields defined, so it cannot serve as a clean external reference (because it has fields) and it cannot serve as a parent class to be specialized (because it has no concrete child classes in the profile).
 **CIMTool** flags this as a definition error because the intent is ambiguous and